 The Monsanto Tribunal is an international civil society initiative to hold Monsanto accountable for human rights violations, for crimes against humanity, and for ecocide.
 Eminent judges will hear testimonies from victims, and deliver an advisory opinion following procedures of the International Court of Justice.
 A parallel People's Assembly provides the opportunity for social movements to rally and plan for the future we want.
 The Tribunal and People's Assembly will take place between 14 and 16 October 2016 in The Hague, Netherlands.

 For an increasing number of people from around the world, Monsanto today is the symbol of industrial agriculture.
 This chemical-intensive form of production pollutes the environment, accelerates biodiversity loss, and massively contributes to global warming.

-patron of the Monsanto Tribunal, in support of the crowdfunding campaign, click here.
+Marie-Monique Robin, patron of the Tribunal, asks support the crowdfunding, click here.

 Some members of the steering committee of the Tribunal:

 Vandana Shiva, Corinne Lepage, Marie-Monique Robin, Olivier de Schutter, Gilles-Eric Séralini, Hans Herren